Bits of Health

-Clinical Entrepreneur Finland is the joint project of Business Finland's Bits of Health programme and the university hospitals of Finland for the promotion of innovation and entrepreneurship.
-It aims to find new, disruptive ideas and needs in university hospitals and transform them through innovation and commercialisation by companies into practice in clinical work for the benefit of patients.
+Clinical Entrepreneur Finland was a joint project of Business Finland's Bits of Health programme and the university hospitals of Finland for the promotion of innovation and entrepreneurship.
+It aimed to find new, disruptive ideas and needs in university hospitals and transform them through innovation and commercialisation by companies into practice in clinical work for the benefit of patients.

-In 2018, the project will implement a pilot that supports a total of 10 companies, selected via an application process.
-The call for applications is open to:
+In 2018, the project implemented a pilot that supported companies, selected via an application process.
+The call for applications was open to:

 - companies in the Turku and Oulu YSI projects (University Hospitals as Innovation Platforms), as well as

 - companies furthering the needs of the Innovation Hub in the Health Village (in Finnish).

 The pilot aimed to create an operational model, in which needs and ideas are developed into high-quality business projects for Business Finland that are eligible for funding, and from there can also be developed into innovations.
 The pilot companies received support in the form of business counselling from the Oulu Business School, training in accordance with the NABC (need, approach, benefit, competition) model, and a connection to the Clinical Entrepreneur programme of NHS England.
 They had also an opportunity for co-creation or piloting with selected university hospitals in accordance with a separate agreement.